 The Energy and Climate Atlas is based on the city information model.
 It contains plenty of building-specific basic information, energy and repair data, as well as data on the consumption of water, district heating and electricity.
 The Atlas shows you an approximate energy consumption estimate for nearly every building in Helsinki.

 The data is available as open data as an excel file and the metadata of the file is available here http://www.hel.fi/hel2/tietokeskus/data/dokumentit/data_atlas.pdf (in Finnish).

 The model also includes calculations of the solar energy potential of all roof and wall surfaces in Helsinki, i.e. how much solar radiation energy surfaces receive per year and per month.
 All in all, the model includes information on nearly a million surfaces.
 View the Solar Energy Potential model https://kartta.hel.fi/3d/solar/.

-The 3D model of Kalasatama area is a new and more detailed mesh model based on aerial photographs taken in summer 2017.
-View the reality mesh model of Kalasatama with web browser: https://kartta.hel.fi/3d/mesh/Kalasatama/ .
-You can download the model in DAE, FBX OBJ, 3D Tiles and 3MX/3SM formats.
-View more information about the data here.
+The 3D model of Kalasatama area is based on aerial photographs taken in summer 2017.
+You can download the model in DAE, FBX, OBJ, 3D Tiles and 3MX/3SM formats.
+View the reality mesh model of Kalasatama with web browser https://kartta.hel.fi/3d/mesh/kalasatama.
+Find more information here.

 The reality mesh model of entire Helsinki (2015) -model show the city of Helsinki in summer 2015.
 The 2015 model has been produced with over 50,000 aerial photographs with a ground sample distance of about 10 cm / pixel.
 You can download the model in OBJ format from a map view here.
 You can view the model here: https://kartta.hel.fi/3d/mesh.
 View the index map of the data here.

 360 ° pictures and videos